dashalichman01/CypresssTests/README.md

    `npx cypress open`

 ### Configuration

-Cypress configuration is stored in cypress.congig.ts, tsconfig.json files.
+-Cypress configuration is stored in cypress.congig.ts, tsconfig.json files.
-Test scripts are located in the cypress/integration directory.
+-Test scripts are located in the cypress/integration directory.
-Environment variables are stored in .env file.
+-Environment variables are stored in .env file.